threefoldtech/rfs/frontend/README.md

 ### frontend

-- Move to `frontend` directory and execute the following commands to run the frontend:
+- Move to `frontend` directory, open new terminal and execute the following commands to run the frontend:

   ```bash
       npm install